splunk/public-o11y-docs/get-started/use-case.rst

 ******************************************************************************************************

 .. meta::
-   :description: This use case-based documentation describes how a site reliability engineer (SRE) can use Splunk Observability Cloud products and features to troubleshoot a site issue starting with the end user's browser-based experience all the way to microservices on the backend.
+   :description: Use case describing how an SRE can use Splunk Observability Cloud products and features to troubleshoot a site issue starting with the end user's browser-based experience all the way to microservices on the backend.

 Buttercup Games, a fictitious company, runs an e-commerce site to sell its products.
 They recently refactored their site to use a cloud-native approach with a microservices architecture and Kubernetes for the infrastructure.